writethedocs/www/docs/conf/portland/2022/tickets.rst

 -------------

 Refunds will be offered with a 10% processing fee until 2 weeks before the conference.
-All COVID-related refunds will be refunded in full with no time limit.
+All refund requests for COVID-related reasons will be refunded in full, with no time limit.

 Ticket Types
 ------------